robocoder/production-json/README.md

 ## Configuration ##

-Projects can choose what properties to set.
+Projects can choose which properties to set.
+Declarations should be evaluated in the following order: `external`, `public`, `private`, and finally, `internal`.

-This section provides guidance on how the
+> TODO: Make sure all the combinations (where one or more properties is omitted) make sense.

-A deployment tool may choose to `chmod` and/or `chown` these files.
+The paths are implicitly anchored, Unix-style globbing patterns.

 ### public ###